-At Complete Communication, we work with highly skilled and qualified BSL/English Interpreters to provide a top quality flexible interpreting service to Nationwide.
+At Complete Communication, we work with highly skilled and qualified BSL/English Interpreters to provide a top-quality flexible interpreting service nationwide.
 Our services can be tailor-made to fit the needs of any combination of client and setting.

 Our interpreters will adapt their language to meet your needs, where not only BSL/English Interpreting but also Sign Supported English (SSE) and International Sign can be provided on request to meet your requirements.

-So when you work with Complete Communication, you can be assured of our full attention to detail and provision of the right skill set.
-We can provide BSL/English Interpreters across Nationwide face to face and remotely.
+So, when you work with Complete Communication, you can be assured of our full attention to detail and provision of the right skill set.
+We can provide BSL/English Interpreters across the nation face to face and remotely.

 British Sign Language